dribnet/ArrayLike.js/README.md

       .select(/^T/)
 ```

-In addition, this array class also supports event
+In addition, this array object also supports event
 callbacks on element addition and removal.
 These capabilities
 offer several conveniences to the programmer, but at the
 same time can be consumed by other JavaScript libraries